- Share this article on Facebook

 - Share this article on Reddit

 - Share this article on Comment

-Rod Taylor, the suave Australian native who came to Hollywood and starred in such films as The Birds and The Time Machine, has died.
+Rod Taylor, the suave Australian who came to Hollywood and starred in such films as The Birds and The Time Machine, has died.
 He was four days shy of turning 85.

 Taylor died Wednesday at his home in Los Angeles, his daughter, Felicia, confirmed to The Los Angeles Times.

 Taylor’s big breakthrough came with his starring turn in The Time Machine, director George Pal‘s 1960 adaptation of the H.G.
 Wells 1895 sci-fi classic.

 He also played the heroic Mitch Brenner in Alfred Hitchcock‘s 1963 classic The Birds, coming to the aid of Tippi Hedren, and starred opposite Elizabeth Taylor and Richard Burton in another 1963 release, The V.I.P.s.